 While accepting a HDR signal is certainly better than not accepting one, you can get true HDR from a projector; as is the way with such things, however, you have to pay significantly more for the feature.
 The Award-winning £4000 Sony VPL-VW260ES is a good starting point for a proper HDR10 picture, and the more you spend the better a picture you’ll get.

 How to set up your projector

 Whether big or small, setting up the projector properly is vital.
 One of the first things you’ll want to consider is the throw ratio: that’s how far the projector needs to be from the screen to get a particular image size.

 You can work this out by looking at your projector’s manual (or, usually, on the manufacturer’s website).
 It looks like a number, followed by a colon, and then another number.
 For example, if the number is '1.15:1', then for a one-metre wide picture your projector needs to be 1.15 metres back, for two metres it's 2.3 metres back, and so on.

-While most projectors are ‘long-throw’, so they need to be relatively far from the screen, others are ‘short-throw’ and can be positioned quite close to the wall and still project a large image.
+While most projectors are ‘long-throw’ - they need to be relatively far from the screen - others are ‘short-throw’ and can be positioned quite close to the wall and still project a large image.
 Whether you want a short-throw or long-throw projector should be taken into consideration before buying – it’s a lot easier to buy a different projector than it is to buy a new home cinema room!

-You’ll also want to consider getting a projection screen.
+You’ll also want to consider getting a projector screen.
 In fact, we’d go so far as to say a screen is vital if you want the best out of your new projector.
-While you can certainly use a blank wall if you want to, projection screens are specifically designed to be more reflective, so you can get a sharper, more colourful picture using one instead of your standard wall.
+While you can certainly use a blank wall if you want to, projector screens are specifically designed to be more reflective, so you can get a sharper, more colourful picture using one instead of your standard wall.